tomaarsen/TheNounProjectAPI/docs/_sources/sample.rst.txt

 * `response` holding a requests.Response object of the request.

 Furthermore, each element in the list may be accessed like :py:class:`~TheNounProjectAPI.models.Model`.

+See :ref:`Collections output handling <collections-code-label>` for a code example of accessing this model's data.

 .. _icon-label: